-- (b) In respect of the Guaranteed Perpetual Securities, if a Dividend Stopper is so provided on the face of the Perpetual Security and the relevant Pricing Supplement and on any Distribution Payment Date, payment of all Distribution payments scheduled to be made on such date is not made in full by reason of Condition 4(h) of the Terms and Conditions of the Perpetual Securities, Olam Treasury and (where applicable) the Guarantor shall not and shall procure that none of their subsidiaries shall: - (i) declare or pay any dividends, distributions or make any other payment on, and will procure that no dividend, distribution or other payment is made on: - (x) if this Perpetual Security is a Senior Perpetual Security, any of the Olam Treasury's or (where applicable) the Guarantor's Junior Obligations; or - (y) if this Perpetual Security is a Subordinated Perpetual Security, any of Olam Treasury's or (where applicable) the Guarantor's Junior Obligations or (except on a pro rata basis) any of Olam Treasury's or (where applicable) the Guarantor's Parity Obligations; or

-- (ii) redeem, reduce, cancel, buy-back or acquire for any consideration: - (x) if this Perpetual Security is a Senior Perpetual Security, any of Olam Treasury's or (where applicable) the Guarantor's Junior Obligations; or - (y) if this Perpetual Security is a Subordinated Perpetual Security, any of Olam Treasury's or (where applicable) the Guarantor's Junior Obligations or (except on a pro rata basis) any of Olam Treasury's or (where applicable) the Guarantor's Parity Obligations, in each case, other than (i) in connection with any employee benefit plan or similar arrangements with or for the benefit of employees, officers, directors or consultants of the Group, (ii) as a result of the exchange or conversion of Parity Obligations for Junior Obligations, (iii) if Olam Treasury or (where applicable) the Guarantor has made payment in whole (and not in part only) of all outstanding Arrears of Distributions (if applicable) and any Additional Distribution Amounts (if applicable) or (iv) when so permitted by an Extraordinary Resolution (as defined in the Trust Deed) of the Noteholders and/or otherwise specified in the applicable Pricing Supplement.
+- (b) In respect of the Guaranteed Perpetual Securities, if a Dividend Stopper is so provided on the face of the Perpetual Security and the relevant Pricing Supplement and on any Distribution Payment Date, payment of all Distribution payments scheduled to be made on such date is not made in full by reason of Condition 4(h) of the Terms and Conditions of the Perpetual Securities, Olam Treasury and (where applicable) the Guarantor shall not and shall procure that none of their subsidiaries shall: - declare or pay any dividends, distributions or make any other payment on, and will procure that no dividend, distribution or other payment is made on: - (x) if this Perpetual Security is a Senior Perpetual Security, any of the Olam Treasury's or (where applicable) the Guarantor's Junior Obligations; or - (y) if this Perpetual Security is a Subordinated Perpetual Security, any of Olam Treasury's or (where applicable) the Guarantor's Junior Obligations or (except on a pro rata basis) any of Olam Treasury's or (where applicable) the Guarantor's Parity Obligations; or - (ii) redeem, reduce, cancel, buy-back or acquire for any consideration: - (x) if this Perpetual Security is a Senior Perpetual Security, any of Olam Treasury's or (where applicable) the Guarantor's Junior Obligations; or in each case, other than (i) in connection with any employee benefit plan or similar arrangements with or for the benefit of employees, officers, directors or consultants of the Group, (ii) as a result of the exchange or conversion of Parity Obligations for Junior Obligations, (iii) if Olam Treasury or (where applicable) the Guarantor has made payment in whole (and not in part only) of all outstanding Arrears of Distributions (if applicable) and any Additional Distribution Amounts (if applicable) or (iv) when so permitted by an Extraordinary Resolution (as defined in the Trust Deed) of the Noteholders and/or otherwise specified in the applicable Pricing Supplement.
 For the avoidance of doubt, the restrictions in Condition 4(h)(v)(b) of the Terms and Conditions of the Perpetual Securities shall only apply to Olam Treasury or (where applicable) the Guarantor's Subsidiaries to the extent that such dividends, distributions or payments are made in respect of Olam Treasury's or (where applicable) the Guarantor's Junior Obligations or in the case of Subordinated Perpetual Securities (except on a pro rata basis) Olam Treasury's or (where applicable) the Guarantor's Parity Obligations and nothing in Condition 4(h)(v)(b) of the Terms and Conditions of the Perpetual Securities shall restrict Olam Treasury or (where applicable) the Guarantor or any of its Subsidiaries from making payment on its guarantees in respect of obligations which are not Olam Treasury's or (where applicable) the Guarantor's Junior Obligations or in the case of Subordinated Perpetual Securities (except on a pro rata basis) Olam Treasury's or (where applicable) the Guarantor's Parity Obligations.